 This site serves as a filtered view of my world through photography and as a tacit personal reminder of why I work in retinal and visual sciences.
 Understanding how we perceive the world through neural circuits involved in vision is compelling enough.
-But understanding how those circuits are altered in disease like retinitis pigmentosa, age-related macular degeneration, and multiple sclerosis drives the work.
+But understanding how those circuits are altered in disease like retinitis pigmentosa, glaucoma, age-related macular degeneration, and multiple sclerosis drives the work.